 It doesn’t make much sense to compare the Voyager Ion against other adult scooters – it is so much cheaper than them that it will universally beat them on value.
-Still, let’s push its limits and compare it anyway, see how it handles a challenge from other budget models.
+Still, let’s push its limits and compare it anyway, see how it handles challenges from other budget models.

 Voyager Ion vs Swagtron Swagger

 The iconic Swagtron Swagger will be about $100 more expensive.
-For that price, it will be slightly faster, although it will have more range and battery charge.
+For that price, it will be slightly faster, and it will have more range and battery charge.

 What plagues Swagtron scooters sometimes, and this model in particular, is quality issues.
-Luckily for the Voyager Ion, while it does have its fair share of problems, it seems to fair better than the Swagger.
+Luckily for the Voyager Ion, while it does have its fair share of problems, it seems to fare better than the Swagger in this regard.

 The Voyager Ion will be more waterproof as well.

-With similar weights and weight capacities, both scooters will be equally useful for adults and equally portable.
+With similar weights and weight capacities, both scooters will be equally portable and equally useful for adults.

 Voyager Ion vs GoTrax GXL V2 Commuter